-Section 3.F.2.b: School Improvement Plan Implementation

-Meetings: When a school improvement plan is under implementation, the School's principal/director and a representative of the School's Governing Board shall appear at a publically noticed meeting before the Sponsor's at least once per year to present information regarding the corrective actions that are being implemented by the School in accordance with the SIP
+Section 3.F.2.b: School Improvement Plan Implementation Meetings: When a school improvement plan is under implementation, the School's principal/director and a representative of the School's Governing Board shall appear at a publicly noticed meeting before the Sponsor's at least once per year to present information regarding the corrective actions that are being implemented by the School in accordance with the school improvement plan.

-Section 3.G: State Student Performance Requirements: The School will be accountable for meeting the state's student performance requirements as delineated in Rule 6A-1.09981, Florida Administrative Code - School District Accountability, based on Sections 1001.02, 1008.22, 1008.34, and 1008.345, Florida Statutes.
+Section 3.G: State Student Performance Requirements: The School will be accountable for meeting the state's student performance requirements as delineated in State Board of Education Rule 6A-1.09981, Florida Administrative Code - School District Accountability, based on Sections 1001.02, 1008.33, and 1008.345, Florida Statutes.